AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 ### Consoles with Motorised Faders

+-   The default mode is \[Never Hold\].
+When you change pages the playback faders will move to show the state of the playbacks on that page and you can directly control all playbacks on the page.
--   By default, playbacks which are fired when you change page remain active, but thanks to the motorised faders you can then use the fader to fire a playback from the new page (setting \[Never Hold\]).
-If you want to kill the original playback you need to return to the page it is on and lower the fader back to zero.
+    If you want to kill a playback on a previous page you need to return to the page it is on and lower the fader back to zero.
 If a playback is active from another page the display area is purple and shows the page number at the top in light blue.